cwise24/snopsy/docs/module3/4_rtd.rst

    </body>
    </html>

-You use the ``:emphasize-lines:`` directive to highlight a line or lines of code
+You use the ``:emphasize-lines:`` directive to highlight a line or lines of code, and the ``:linenos:`` to add line numbers
 ::

     .. code-block:: html
        :linenos:
-       :emphasize-lines: 2
+       :emphasize-lines: 2-4,6

        <html>
        <title> Title</title>